 ... perceived the thunder and the lightning flashes and the sound of the trumpet and the mountain smoking; and ...
 TREMBLED and STOOD AT A DISTANCE.

-Then ... they said to Moshe, 'Speak to us yourself and we will listen; but LET NOT GOD SPEAK TO US, or WE WILL DIE.'
-[Exodus 20:18-19]
+Then ... they said to Moshe,

+'Speak to us yourself and we will listen;

 2 See I Corinthians 13:12: Now we see in a mirror, dimly; but then, face-to-Face.
 Now I know in part, but then I will know even as I am known.